jeremehancock/Posteria/README.md

 ## Features
 Here's the updated version with the PWA line added:

-- 🖼️ Clean, modern interface for managing media posters
+- 🖥️ Clean, modern interface for managing media posters
 - 📁 Organized categories for Movies, TV Shows, TV Seasons, and Collections
 - 🔍 Fast, fuzzy search functionality
 - 📱 Mobile-responsive design
 - 📲 Installable as a PWA (Progressive Web App)
 - 🔒 Simple authentication system
 - ⚡ Easy poster upload from local files or URLs
-- 🎬 Import posters from Plex
+- 📥 Import posters from Plex
-- 🎬 Export posters to Plex
+- 📤 Export posters to Plex
-- 🔄 Move posters between categories
+- 🧹 Orphan Poster detection
 - 🎨 Support for JPG, JPEG, PNG, and WebP formats

 ### If you find this tool useful, consider helping me buy more hard drives!